Keeps readers informed as to how the Center’s four projects are progressing.

 4. THIS WEBSITE:

 The Center’s initial website was created in 2000-2004.
 The website was regularly updated through 2006 but not significantly after that (as the Center’s focus shifted to www.publicanthropology.net).

-As will be clear to those who visited the earlier website, the current 2011 website has been thoroughly redesigned and updated.
+As will be clear to those who visited the earlier website, the revised 2011 website has been thoroughly redesigned and updated.
 Nicole Hayward did the major work of redesigning the website using a WordPress theme.
-(Nicole also did the design/layout for Why a Public Anthropology?).
 The new website provides a clearer sense of the Center’s projects.
 It now includes, for example, a Project Updates section – this section here – to assist those who wish to know how one project or another is progressing.
-The Blog section includes commentaries from the previous website.
-It is hoped in the future to use the blog section as an platform for the public circulation of thought pieces.
 Perhaps the most intriguing aspect of the new website is its ability to sell ebooks.